Momentum Broadening in the Opacity Expansion: All-Path-Length Corrections and Improved Regge Kinematics

 For the APL corrections, one observes that at large $L$, where the APL correction vanishes, the corresponding ratios converge to their respective baseline models.
 For small $L$, however, where the APL correction dominates, we observe a steep fall-off, indicating a suppression of the momentum broadening for small $L$ compared to GLV and $(\mathrm{GLV})_{\mathrm{SUB}}$

 An interesting comparison is provided by (GLV + APL) and $(\mathrm{GLV} + \mathrm{APL})_{\mathrm{SUB}}$ .
-Upon introducing the sub-eikonal correction to the APL contribution, we find that the sub-eikonal correction mitigates the suppression induced by the APL term and leads to an enhancement of the momentum broadening.
-Since the sub-eikonal correction reduces the APL contribution and becomes largely positive at $\pperp \sim P^+$, it may provide a possible resolution to the large negative corrections at high energies reported in \cite{Kolbe:2015rvk}.
+Upon introducing the sub-Regge kinematical correction to the APL contribution, we find that the sub-Regge kinematical correction mitigates the suppression induced by the APL term and leads to an enhancement of the momentum broadening.
+Since the sub-Regge kinematical correction reduces the APL contribution and becomes largely positive at $\pperp \sim P^+$, it may provide a possible resolution to the large negative corrections at high energies reported in \cite{Kolbe:2015rvk}.

 Lastly, we present \cref{fig:vsPpplot}, which shows the momentum broadening distributions for $(\mathrm{GLV})_{\mathrm{SUB}}$, $(\mathrm{GLV}+\mathrm{APL})$, and $(\mathrm{GLV}+\mathrm{APL})_{\mathrm{SUB}}$ as functions of $P^+$, with the system size held fixed.
 The exchanged transverse momentum $\pperp$ has been numerically integrated over the range specified in \cref{eq:pperprange}.